Graduate Student Affiliates

 Agustin Orozco

-Agustin Orozco is a Southern Futures Fellow at UNC Chapel Hill, where he is pursuing a B.S in Psychology with a Minor in Data Science.
-He is interested in how algorithms are tangible and intangible harming marginalized communities, specifically looking at predictive models and search engines.
+Agustin Orozco is a Southern Futures Fellow at UNC Chapel Hill, where he is pursuing a B.S in Psychology with a B.A. in Data Science.
+He is interested in how algorithms are both tangibly and intangibly harming marginalized communities, specifically looking at predictive models and search engines.
 Currently, his research focuses on how models reinforce narratives that systematically oppress marginalized people.
 He is examining cases of predictive policing in the South, as well as, the conceptualizations that these models create based on the American South.

 Headshot of Kara Ortiga